kbaseattic/nextgen/docs/design/data/README.md

 See also the list of [challenges](/docs/challenges/data.md) that motivate the redesign.

+A number of data design docs are also in the [data_api](https://github.com/kbase/data_api) repository.

 ## Information we need for each "object"

 * Object metadata